constellationcolon/essayer/_drafts/size-fetish.md

 >
 > First, the people.
 The founders and visionaries behind the company, Larry
 > Page and Sergey Brin, disengaged and left management in the hands of new
 > senior executives.
-A new CEO was hired to lead Google Cloud and a new CFO was
+A new {% sc CEO %} was hired to lead Google Cloud and a
-> hired from Wall Street, and beating earnings expectations every quarter
+> new {% sc CFO %} was hired from Wall Street, and beating earnings
-> became the key priority.
-Every year, thousands of new employees join the
+> expectations every quarter became the key priority.
+Every year, thousands of
-> company, overwhelming everyone who fought to preserve the company’s original
+> new employees join the company, overwhelming everyone who fought to preserve
-> values and culture.
-When I joined the company there were under 10,000
+> the company’s original values and culture.
+When I joined the company there
-> Googlers and by the time I left, there were over 100,000.
+> were under 10,000 Googlers and by the time I left, there were over 100,000.

 Without the people with the founding vision at the helm, it just gets that much easier for those with more pedestrian capitalist ambitions to take over.
 At a